BayAreaMetro/Spatial-Analysis-Mapping-Projects/Bay-Trail-Safe-Routes-To-Transit/README.md

 ## Problem Statement

-The purpose of this mapping project is to evaluate potential transit connections for cyclists commuting on active sections of the Bay Trail.
+The purpose of this mapping project is to evaluate potential high-frequency transit connections for cyclists commuting on active sections of the Bay Trail.

 ### Data Sources